trevorkennedy/pulumi_lambda_quickstart/README.md

 # Pulumi AWS Lambda Quickstart

+## Overview
+Pulumi is an open source infrastructre as code tool that allows developers to provision cloud resources using a progamming languages including (Python, JavaScript, Go and C#).
+It operates very similar to Terraform and CloudFormation only it is cloud agnostic and there are no YAML of JSON files to edit.

 This quickstart will deploy:
 - an S3 bucket configured to serve a static website
 - a DynamoDB table